 The Battle of Brad took place in 1848.
 November 10, 1848.

-Who won the Battle of Brad?
+What was the outcome of the Battle of Brad?

 The Hungarian Honvéd Army were victorious against the Romanian Peasant Militia (Zarand).